lxc-jp/lxd-ja/doc/doc-cheat-sheet.md

 To reuse sentences or paragraphs without too much markup and special formatting, use substitutions.

 Substitutions can be defined in the following locations:
-- In the `reuse/substitutions.py` file.
+- In the `substitutions.yaml` file.
 Substitutions defined in this file are available in all documentation pages.
 - At the top of a single file in the following format:

   ````
   ---
+  myst:
     substitutions:
       reuse_key: "This is **included** text."
       advanced_reuse_key: "This is a substitution that includes a code block:
                          ```
                          code block
                          ```"